CACILTD/forecaster/UserGuide/Getting-started/Quick-start.md

 ### Analyze results
-- **Click** the "Analysis" tab - a graph of the actual target value and forecast target is displayed with a range of performance metrics.
+- **Click** on the "Analysis" tab - a graph of the actual target value and forecast target is displayed with a range of performance metrics.

 ![Analysis Tab](imgs/QuickStart_Analysis.png)